Asymmetric particle-antiparticle Dirac equation: second quantization: Discrete symmetries

 If we use Eqs.~(\ref{pk1}), (\ref{tk1}), and (\ref{ck2}), together with the fact that $(K_1)^2=\mathbb{1}$ and that $K_1$ commutes with $\mathcal{P}$, we can write Eq.~(\ref{cptop}) as follows,

 where we can understand the operator $\Theta$ as the standard CPT operator associated with the usual Dirac fields.

 Remembering that [cf. Eq.~(\ref{k2})]

 we can understand Eq.~(\ref{cptm}) as a sort of ``CPTM'' operation.
 The ``M'' means that the parameters responsible to generate the mass of a particle, namely, $\kappa^\mu$, change sign after we implement the symmetry operation given by Eq.~(\ref{cptm}).
 In addition to the usual $\Theta$ operator, in the theoretical framework of the asymmetric Dirac fields we also have to include $K_2$ to arrive at a meaningful CPT operator that behaves as we expect and at a theory respecting the CPT theorem.
 As we already pointed out several times, the inertial mass $m$, being a quadratic function of $\kappa^\mu$, is not affected by the action of $K_2$.
-In other words, the mass $m$ does not change sign when subjected to the CPT operation as defined by Eq.~(\ref{cptm}); only $\kappa^\mu$ does change sign.

-This distinct behavior of $m$ and $\kappa^\mu$ under the CPT operation opens up at least one interesting possibility deserving further investigation.
+In other words, the mass $m$ does not change sign when subjected to the CPT operation as defined by Eq.~(\ref{cptm}); only $\kappa^\mu$ does change sign.\footnote{ This distinct behavior of $m$ and $\kappa^\mu$ under the CPT operation opens up at least one interesting possibility deserving further investigation.
 Preliminary analysis show that it might be possible to build a consistent gravitational quantum field theory where particles and antiparticles repel each other gravitationally \cite{rig22}.
 This comes about by assuming that the gravitational field couples to $\kappa^0$ instead of $m$.
 In this scenario, particles attract particles, antiparticles attract antiparticles, and particles repel antiparticles gravitationally \cite{rig22} without the need to assume a negative mass for antiparticles \cite{saf18,bon57,kow96,vil11,far18}.
-Particles and antiparticles will always have positive masses given by $m$ and positive energies, while particles will be associated with $\kappa^\mu$ and antiparticles with $-\kappa^\mu$.
+Particles and antiparticles will always have positive masses given by $m$ and positive energies, while particles will be associated with $\kappa^\mu$ and antiparticles with $-\kappa^\mu$.}